-'The Marvelous Mrs. Maisel' Season 3 Premiere Date Has Been Announced, So Get Ready
+Yay, 'The Marvelous Mrs. Maisel's Season 3 Premiere Date Is Closer Than You Think

 After past stints in Paris and the Catskills, Season 3 of The Marvelous Mrs. Maisel is bound for more travel as Midge hits the road with her comedy act.
 Following a long wait, fans can finally pencil in the exact dates of this expansive tour, and luckily, this flight is taking off in the not-so-distant future.
 The Marvelous Mrs. Maisel Season 3 premiere date has been announced, so start preparing your Sabbath dinners and opening acts now.